DwayneCrous/Library_Management_System/README.md

 ## This is a very simple library management system.
-I intend to revisit too add more features
+I intend to revisit to add more features